 The ARCP is a formal Statutory Education Body (SEB) process overseen on their behalf by a TPD.
-It is used each year to review trainee progression against standards set down in the curriculum for their training programme.
-These standards are set down in the Matrix of Progression (Appendix 1) which has been developed to assist trainees, ES and ARCP Panels.
-It is incumbent on the trainee to provide portfolio evidence to the ARCP panel to demonstrate that all curriculum requirements have been met.
+It is used each year to review progression against standards set down in the curriculum for their training programme.
+These standards are set down in the Matrix of Progression [add link].
+It is incumbent on the resident doctor to provide portfolio evidence to demonstrate that all curriculum requirements have been met.
 ARCP panels expect the following evidence to be included in portfolios:

 - Educational and clinical supervision – documentation of meetings and outcomes